maarten-pennings/WordClock/README.md

 ![model 2](model2.jpg)

 This eliminates the paired letters and split words.
-Still a missing space, and `uur` missing.
+Still a missing space, and still `uur` missing.

 ## Prototype